 Expanding access to education through remote learning provides growth opportunities to working professionals motivated to grow their careers but who have limited time or live too far to attend campus classes.
 Given the rapid acceleration of data science job postings across a range of industries, the professor thinks that a concentration in health care will open many doors to UNH graduates.
 Establishing synergies with business leaders will allow higher education to “evolve to meet industry needs such as research and best practices.”

-According to Professor McGrath, data science has the potential to provide critical evidence that supports patient outcomes, improve workflows, and create efficiencies.
+According to Professor McGrath, data science has the potential to provide critical evidence that supports patient outcomes, improves workflows, and creates efficiencies.
 For example, data collection and analysis can help supply answers to health questions like “What factors are associated with or predictors of patient falls?”, which can then be translated into behavioral changes to help prevent those falls.

 McGrath previously served as Director of the New Hampshire Health Information Center and has directed data programs for multiple NH health initiatives in response to the State of New Hampshire’s mission to create a plan for patient health record sharing between institutions.